<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 When a certain number of consecutive failures or timeouts occur, the circuit breaker ‘trips’ and stops sending requests.
 After a cooldown period, the circuit breaker may enter a ‘half-open’ state, allowing a limited number of requests to check if the service has recovered before fully resuming normal operation.

 Avoid using circuit breakers as a substitute strategy for building resilient distributed systems.
-This strategy should also be avoided while dealing with access to local private resources within an application, such as an in-memory data structure.
-This is because employing a circuit breaker in this environment would introduce unnecessary overhead to the system.
+This strategy should also be avoided when dealing with access to local private resources within an application, such as an in-memory data structure.
+Employing a circuit breaker in this environment would introduce unnecessary overhead to the system.

 How To Implement A Circuit Breaker/Proxy